Housekeeping

 Publisher Description

+Ruth and Lucille are orphans growing up in the small desolate town of Fingerbone in the vast northwest of America.
 Abandoned by a succession of relatives, the sisters find themselves in the care of Sylvie, the remote and enigmatic sister of their dead mother.
-Steeped in imagery of the bleak wintry landscape around them, the sisters' struggle towards adulthood is powerfully portrayed in a novel about loss, loneliness and transience.
+Steeped in imagery of the bleak wintry landscape around them, the sisters' struggle towards adulthood is powerfully portrayed in a masterful modern classic exploring loss, loneliness and transience.

-'I found myself reading slowly, than more slowly--this is not a novel to be hurried through, for every sentence is a delight.'
+'I found myself reading slowly, than more slowly-this is not a novel to be hurried through, for every sentence is a delight.'
 Doris Lessing

 APPLE BOOKS REVIEW